 - Quicker return to normal activities

-“We believe that the new features of the da Vinci Si System will help us provide the best possible outcomes and is proof of our commitment to provide our community access to the latest advancements in minimally invasive surgery,” said Carson Wong, MD, medical director, Center for Minimally Invasive and Robotic Surgery at Parma Community General Hospital.
+“We believe that the new features of the da Vinci Si System will help us provide the best possible outcomes and is proof of our commitment to provide our community access to the latest advancements in minimally invasive surgery,” said Carson Wong, MD, medical director, Center for Minimally Invasive and Robotic Surgery at UH Parma Medical Center.
 “I came here to deliver the type of care one would expect from a large academic medical center, but in a more personalized setting.”